 L1 governance contract

-In this tutorial we'll deploy a simple smart contract in ZKsync.
-Then we'll deploy another smart contract in L1 and send transactions that update the state of the contract in ZKsync.
-We'll use the Mailbox
+In this tutorial we'll deploy a simple smart contract on ZKsync Era.
+Then we'll deploy another smart contract on Ethereum and send transactions that update the state of the contract on ZKsync Era using the ZKsync Bridge Hub.

 What you'll learn: